 Raise an alert if the check takes longer than this many seconds to complete.
 Timeout errors can signal anything from a firewall issue, a high volume of users, a temporary outage or slow connection, so use of this feature provides more context for certain outages.

-During maintenance, failed checks will be ignored in uptime calculations and alerts are logged but not sent.
+During Maintenance, failed checks will be ignored in uptime calculations and alerts are logged but not issued to check contacts.
+This includes checks with escalations.
 In the alert listings you will be able to see any alerts detected during maintenance as faded out, indicating they are ignored.

 - No maintenance window

-- Apply a maintenance tag immediately (alerts will be suppressed until you change this setting)
+- Apply the maintenance state immediately (alerts will be suppressed until you change this setting)

 - Use a maintenance schedule.
 When scheduling, alerts will be suppressed based on a predefined schedule.
 This schedule can be a single block of time with a Start and End; can be defined by day(s) of the week, or by a single date or date range of the month (using HH:MM format for your Timezone).